 Dropbox is particularly promising and while it can work if you’re (very) careful, the kind of sync Dropbox does is what’s called “eventually consistent”.
 The idea is that you may not have the latest copy of the file right now, but you will if you just wait a bit.
 And while that can sometimes be fine, if you need to make business decisions based on this data–or, for example, visit sick patients–you need to KNOW if you have the latest data: you need to know that your sync completed, instead of merely started.

-Currently there are two sync frameworks you can use so you don’t have to roll your own…
+Currently there are three sync frameworks you can use so you don’t have to roll your own…

 GoZync, created by myself and Todd Geist, and

 SyncDeK2Go by Linear Blue.